Careers

 Work with us to provide students with additional information on technical qualifications and apprenticeships.
 CVMS has always welcomed representatives from training organisations, further and higher education and technical colleges, together with apprenticeship providers.

 All requests are subject to availability of rooms and in consideration of our timetabled curriculum.
 Please be aware that we have 130+ students in each year group and 200+ in our Sixth Form.
 Providers working with our school must be GDPR compliant.
-Alternatively and/or in addition to the above, you are invited to submit information relating to your provision electronically.
+Alternatively, and/or in addition to the above, you are invited to submit information relating to your provision electronically.
 Wherever possible, we will provide this to students via their on-line careers folder or display on our careers notice boards.

 If you are willing to support our students and are not yet working with our school, please contact the Careers Leader.

-Ms Katrina McGrath - Careers Leader
+Miss Theresa Bell - Careers Leader

 Telephone: 020-7603-8478